 Magnesium stearate is not a substance I recommend for acne, yet it is found in 90% of grocery store vitamin D supplements.
 That’s not all either; the predominant filler in the pills is corn starch, which is an utter monstrosity for acne patients.

 Therefore, I do not recommend simply wandering into a supermarket and buying the first vitamin D pill on the shelf.
 There are two acne-friendly options.
-Firstly, if you have plenty of money then you can buy this natural supplement that I use: Garden of Life Vitamin Code RAW D3.
+Firstly, if you have plenty of money then you can buy this natural supplement: NatureWise Vitamin D3 (links to Garden Of Life for UK readers).

 Your second option is this Vitamin D3 Drops with K2.
 If you’re low on cash, then this is superb because there are no additives and it takes literally one or two drops to supply your daily acne-clearing needs.
 A bottle of this will last forever; there are 600 servings.

-Whichever supplement you choose will cure acne well; the Garden of Life brand provides extra acne nutrition, but this gets the job done for a fraction of the price.
+Whichever supplement you choose will cure acne well; the NatureWise brand provides extra acne nutrition, but this gets the job done for a fraction of the price.

 Vitamin D can nourish your entire body